josephmatheus/josephmatheus/README.md

 Hi <img src="https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif" width="35px">, I'm Joseph Matheus
 ======================================================================================================================================

-Frontend Developer Jr
+Aspiring to Frontend Developer Jr
 ---------------------

-- I'm always in the learning process Seeking to study mainly front-end technologies having started with HTML and CSS then JavaScript.
+- 📚  I'm always in the learning process Seeking to study mainly front-end technologies having started with HTML and CSS then JavaScript.
 I hope as soon as possible to be able to start studying and come to master some framework (I have a look at React 👀)
-- I'm a nerd, I enjoy reading books, watching movies and series.
+- 🤓  I'm a geek, I enjoy reading books, watching movies and series.
-- I love dogs 🐕
+- 🐶  I love dogs
-- Musician by hobby 🎸
+- 🎸  Musician by hobby
 - 🌍  I'm based in Paulista, Pernambuco, Brazil
 - ✉️  You can contact me at [josephmatheus@hotmail.com](mailto:josephmatheus@hotmail.com)